-Welcome to our online coprolite exhibit, where you’ll find a wealth of information about some of the specimens in our rich holdings.
+Welcome to our virtual coprolite exhibition, where you’ll find a wealth of information about some of the specimens in our rich holdings.
 We hope this information will inspire you to explore this fascinating subject matter further.

-The word “coprolite” comes from the Greek words Kopros Lithos, meaning “dung stone”.
-Basically coprolites are very old pieces of poop that have become fossilized over a very long time .
-They do not smell and most of their original structure has been replaced by mineral deposits such as calcium carbonates and silicates.
+The word coprolite (kop-ruh-lahyt), comes from the Greek words Kopros Lithos, meaning “dung stone”.
+Coprolites are the fossilized dung of animals.
+Most coprolites are composed of phosphates, calcium, silicates, and a small amount of organic matter.
 Coprolites come in a variety of shapes and sizes and they have been discovered on every continent on earth.
 These special little time capsules provide direct links to prehistoric animal diets, behaviors, and environments.

-It is extremely difficult to determine what ancient creature originally pooped the coprolite specimen.
-However, many prehistoric coprolites resemble modern feces.
-This helps Paleoscatologists (people who study very old poop) guess what prehistoric creature made the poop.
+It is difficult to determine what prehistoric creature originally pooped the coprolite specimen.
+However, many coprolites resemble modern feces.
 Scientists and fossil enthusiasts have discovered coprolites that can be traced to tyrannosaurids, crocodilians, sharks, fish, termites, shrimp, and even humans.
 Lastly, coprolites smell like rocks - not poop!

 We routinely update the galleries shown here, so check back frequently.

-This gallery features coprolites from various geographical areas with mostly shark-teeth inclusions.
+This exhibit features coprolites from various geographical areas with teeth inclusions.

-Matrix is the sedimentary rock or mass that that has formed around fossilized feces or other organisms.
+This exhibit features coprolites in matrix - the sedimentary rock or mass that that has formed around fossilized feces.

-These coprolites were discovered in the Moroccan deserts of northern Africa.
-They are from the Cretaceous period.
+This exhibit features coprolites from the Moroccan deserts of northern Africa.